 Hold on to everything: Take a record of every expense you encounter as a result of the hurricane and get documented evidence or confirmation from airlines, local authorities, hotels or other businesses.

 Keep an eye on the cut-off dates: We recommend you to get in touch with us as soon as an incident occurs and not to leave it to late.
 You won’t want to miss out on a successful claim due to a technicality.

-Stay informed: It’s a good idea to have a through read of our Product Disclosure Statement before you head off.
+Stay informed: It’s a good idea to have a through read of our Policy Wording before you head off.
 Keeping informed will help you know where you stand when it comes time to claim.